2002 Stanley Cup playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (3) Carolina Hurricanes vs. (8) Montreal Canadiens

 This was the sixth playoff series between the two teams; with Montreal winning all five previous playoff series.
 They last met in the 1992 Adams Division Semifinals where Montreal defeated the Hartford Whalers in seven games.
 The teams split this year's four-game regular season series.

 (4) Toronto Maple Leafs vs. (7) Ottawa Senators

 This was the third consecutive playoff meeting and third postseason match-up between these two teams; with Toronto winning both previous series.
 Toronto won the previous year's Eastern Conference Quarterfinals in a four-game sweep.
 Ottawa won three of the five games in this year's regular season series.
-Before 2021, this was the most recent all-Canadian playoff series that was played after the opening round of the playoffs.
+Before 2021, this was the most recent all-Canadian playoff series that was played after the opening round of the playoffs and to do so without an all-Canadian division realignment until 2022.

-Western Conference Semifinals
+Western Conference semifinals

 (1) Detroit Red Wings vs. (4) St. Louis Blues

 This was the seventh playoff meeting between these two teams; with Detroit winning four of the six previous series.
-They last met in the 1998 Western Conference Quarterfinals, which Detroit won in six games.
+They last met in the 1998 Western Conference Semifinals, which Detroit won in six games.
 Detroit won this year's five-game regular season series earning seven of ten points.